thebiss/freenas-utils/README.md

-# freenas-utils
+# Tools to manage freenas
-Tools to manage freenas
+- `freenas-vm-check`:  Watchdog for bhyve VMs.
+Report the status, and optionally start stopped VMs.